steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 **using Container Path**

-If you put the client certificates into the container some other way, use this option to tell the outpost agent where to find them:
+If you put the client certificates into the container some other way, use this option to tell the agent where to find them:

 `extension-container.tls.client.certificates.paths[0]=/some/client.crt`\
 `extension-container.tls.client.certificates.paths[1]=/some/clients/`